Eromnoj/cocoriquiz/readme.txt

 == Screenshots ==

-1. Some design features are customizable directly from the toolbar...
+1. Design it as you like
-2. multiple choice of category (still needs to expand the database, you can propose your quiz from the page of the project)
+2. multiple choice of category (still needs to expand the database, you can propose your quiz from the project's page)
-3. Render the block wherever you want to, and adapt it to your design
+3. Render the block wherever you want to

 == Changelog ==